pr-nitw/PMQBB-CONVERTER/README.md

 # About Repository:
 This repository contains the PSIM simulation file used and MATLAB CODE for Figures 8(a)- 8(e) in our paper titled "A P-type Modified Quadratic gain Buck-Boost Converter for DC Microgrids".

+# ABSTRACT:
+A p-type modified quadratic gain buck-boost (PMQBB) converter is proposed in this paper.
+PMQBB converter topology evolution is based on the integration of a modified quadratic boost configuration with the p-type converter structure.
+Both of the inductors are in continuous conduction mode (CCM).
+The proposed PMQBB converter’s key features include a reduced component count, lower order, high voltage gain, and continuous input current.
+The proposed PMQBB converter exhibits a buck capability at a duty ratio D ≤ 0.2929.
+This paper provides a comprehensive description of the PMQBB converter, including its steady-state analysis, operating modes, and analysis of semiconductor voltage and current stress.
+To emphasize the PMQBB converter, a detailed comparative study is presented.
+A 40/400 V, 300 W hardware prototype is tested to authenticate the converter's performance.
+The experimental outcomes validate the superior performance and efficiency of the PMQBB converter, highlighting its suitability for high-gain applications.

 # Software Requirements:
 1. PMQBB_Simulation File requires PSIM Professional 2024.0.0.2471
 2. MATLAB R2022b or later.